BabDev/laravel-breadcrumbs/docs/advanced-usage.md

 The `$breadcrumb->url` value will be `null`.

-The default Bootstrap 4 template will treat this as an active breadcrumb and style it as such (i.e. adding the "active" class).
+The default Tailwind template will treat this as an active breadcrumb and style it as such.

 ## Custom Data